gatk-workflows/gatk4-data-processing/README.md

 Workflows for processing high-throughput sequencing data for variant discovery with GATK4 and related tools.

 ### processing-for-variant-discovery-gatk4 :
-The processing-for-variant-discovery-gatk4 WDL pipeline implements data pre-processing according to the GATK Best Practices.
+The processing-for-variant-discovery-gatk4 WDL pipeline implements data pre-processing according to the [GATK Best Practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035535912).
+The workflow takes as input an unmapped BAM list file (text file containing paths to unmapped bam files) to perform preprocessing tasks such as mapping, marking duplicates, and base recalibration.
+It produces a single BAM file and its index suitable for [variant discovery analysis](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-) using tools such as Haplotypecaller.

+- If you are starting with FASTQ files visit the [seq-format-conversion](https://github.com/gatk-workflows/seq-format-conversion) repository for worklfows to convert FASTQs to UBAMS.
+- The BAM outputs can be used to perform a varity of other annalysis like somatic short variant discovery, germline short variant discovery, or germline copy number variant discovery.
+Visit the GATK Best Practices documentation to determine what to do next with the BAM files.

 #### Requirements/expectations:
 - Pair-end sequencing data in unmapped BAM (uBAM) format